Ganesh Venkatraman: Other work

 Prior to acting, Ganesh Venkatraman was a model and had been chosen Gladrags Mr. India 2003 and been a representative for India in Mr. World 2004.
 In September 2014, Ganesh made his debut as a television host by presenting the reality game show Vendhar Veetu Kalyanam on Vendhar TV.
 He later appeared in the reality show Achcham Thavir by Star Vijay.
 In 2017, he took part as a contestant in the Bigg Boss reality show, and finished as the show's third runner up.

 Personal life

-Ganesh Venkatraman was born to parents, who are Tamil Brahmin Iyer.
+Ganesh Venkatraman was born to Tamil Brahmin Iyer parents.
 He and actress Nisha Krishnan got married in November 2015.
-In June 2019 they had their first child, Samaira.